Why do strategic plans for inclusive excellence matter?

-Diversity strategic planning at the unit-level – be it college, division, center, school or office – catalyzes inclusive excellence.
+Inclusive excellence strategic planning at the unit-level – be it college, division, center, school or office – strengthens our ability to accomplish our land grant mission by advancing access, opportunity and success for all.

-Inclusive excellence describes an organization’s capacity to thrive as a function of its ability to value and engage the rich diversity of its community members.
-Advancing inclusive excellence means embedding equity and inclusion in every operational aspect of an organization.
+Inclusive excellence describes an organization’s capacity to thrive as a function of its ability to value and engage the wide range of perspectives, backgrounds, and experiences within our community.
+Advancing this commitment means taking action to embed inclusive excellence into every aspect of the university system, including teaching, research, and engagement, so that all students, employees, and community partners can succeed.

 This site provides resources to get started and move forward.

-Organizational transformation means changing practices and systems not created to serve minoritized community members.
+Organizational transformation means changing practices and systems to better serve every member of its community.
 This work requires consistent effort and progress must involve every community member working to create change.

 Developing a strategic plan drives organizational transformation.
 Research suggests that sustained organizational change occurs when inclusive excellence is embedded in the priorities of the university, actualized at the institutional level, and catalyzed by local, unit-level strategies and actions.
 Without these interconnected strategies, success is less likely.

-Over the last two years, Oregon State has embedded inclusive excellence in its central strategic plan (Transformation, Excellence and Impact: SP 4.0) and adopted its first diversity strategic plan (Innovate and Integrate: A Plant for Inclusive Excellence) to guide the institution’s overall efforts.
+In recent years Oregon State has embedded inclusive excellence in its central strategic plan (Prosperity Widely Shared: The Oregon State Plan) and adopted its first inclusive excellence strategic plan (Diversity Action Plan 2024-30) to guide the institution’s overall efforts.

 Download the Guidance and Toolkit

-This guidance and toolkit is not a prescription.
-Many units have already made great progress by developing unit-level diversity strategic plans or by incorporating diversity-related goals into unit-level strategic plans.
-The components of this framework can be adopted and modified as appropriate and as context requires.
+The guidance and toolkit is not a prescription.
+Many units have already made great progress by developing unit-level strategic plans or by incorporating goals that advance inclusive excellence into existing plans.
+The components of this framework can be adapted and modified as appropriate to meet each unit’s needs and context.

 The guidance and toolkit provides a process to implement the Adaptive Strategic Planning for Inclusive Excellence framework at the unit level, and tools to move the process forward.